Rosuav/TF2BuffBot/README.md

 Compensation is a roll-the-dice mod based around a desire to create carnage;
 Bot Control allows human players to give instructions to bots on the same team.

-This repository also has a largely undocumented CS:GO mod.
-TODO: Document it.
+This repository also has a CS:GO mod.
+See [DrZed.md](DrZed.md) for details.

 Carnage Collection and Compensation
 -----------------------------------